laviniaflorentina/Tutorials/ArtificialNeuralNets/algorithms.md

 ```
 --->

--	**Naive Bayes Classification**:
+#### Naive Bayes Classification

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/05.05-Naive-Bayes.ipynb#scrollTo=olqAAQnoMtIR)

-Multi-class classification:
+2. **Multi-class (Multinomial) Classification** - when there are more than two possible outcomes.
+Each sample is assigned to one and only one target group. _**Example**_: An animal can be _a cat_ or _dog_ but not both at the same time.

--	**Support Vector Machines (SVM)**.
+#### Support Vector Machines (SVM)

 There can be multiple hyperplanes that separate linearly separable data.
 SVM calculates the optimal separating hyperplane using concepts of geometry.

 ``` python

 # importing necessary libraries